 Let’s move on.
 Around the 2:40 mark, I notice the man says:

 “Jehovah is the one who chooses those who serve in the congregations … he knows how to use them to advance his will.”

 Even the pedophiles?
 The wife beaters?
 The child abusers?
 The angry ones who yell and scream and act like tyrants in the congregation and family?
 Jehovah chose all of them?
 He advances his “will” through them?

 The man who molested Bo Juel was an elder at the time.
 Both victims who were interviewed during the Australian Royal Commission Inquiry were molested by those with authority in the congregation.
 If you read a summation (Australia Royal Commission the-bare-facts) of all the child molestation cases that elders in Australia bothered to note over the past few decades, you would see that a good number of those cases were perpetrated by elders, ministerial servants, and pioneers.

-This is, of course, very insulting to the god they’re trying to sell you.
+This is, of course, very insulting to the god that Jehovah’s Witnesses are trying to sell you.
 If their god chooses men who are pedophiles, wife beaters, child beaters, and the like, to have authority and oversight in the congregation, then he’s a terrible god whom no one should worship.